metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 ## Event log

 - Event viewer is built into Windows, it will tell you specific stuff that no other program can,\
-for example with this tool you can tell if somebody is intruding your firewall from WAN.
+for example with this tool you can see inbound traffic passing or hitting firewall from WAN.
 - Note that most of data you will see isn't available in firewall logs (even if you enable "log ignored packets"), why is that so?
 I don't know, maybe we should ask Microsoft, anyway, at least here is how to gain this hidden